 The suggestions in this fact sheet are appropriate for children ages 2 to 12.

 When a loved one dies, our world changes forever.
 This is true for both children and adults.
 If your child is old enough to love, he or she is old enough to feel grief.
-Children coping with the loss of a loved one often look to their parents for comfort and guidance.
+Children coping with the loss of a loved one often look to their parents or guardians for comfort and guidance.

 Here Are Some Suggestions on How to Help Your Child During this Difficult Time:

 Be aware that children grieve differently than adults do.
 Play is the language of childhood.
 A child may cry or seem sad one moment, then ask to go out to play the next.
 Children can often work out difficult feelings during play.
 What appears to be regular play may be an important part of your child’s grieving process.
-Playing with your child can comfort him or her and allow the two of you to connect without speaking.
+Playing with your child can comfort him or her and allow you to connect without speaking.

 - Children ages 2 to 7 often see death as temporary.
 You may have to gently remind the child that the loved one has died and will not be coming back.